2020 PBA Philippine Cup finals: Game 2

-After trailing by as much as 15 in the third quarter, Ginebra came back to win Game 2, 92–90, to take a 2–0 lead in the series.
-Stanley Pringle led Ginebra with 34 points, 6 rebounds, and 8 assists while Aljon Mariano was an X-factor off the bench, scoring 20 points as the other role players for Ginebra struggled.
-For TNT, they were dealt a big blow before Game 2 when Bobby Ray Parks Jr., the team's leading scorer, was listed as doubtful to play after he suffered from a left calf strain in Game 1.
+After trailing by as much as 15 in the third quarter, Barangay Ginebra came back to win game 2, 92–90, to take a 2–0 lead in the series.
+Stanley Pringle led Barangay Ginebra with 34 points, 6 rebounds, and 8 assists while Aljon Mariano was an X-factor off the bench, scoring 20 points as the other role players for Barangay Ginebra struggled.
+For TNT, they were dealt a big blow before game 2 when Bobby Ray Parks Jr., the team's leading scorer, was listed as doubtful to play after he suffered from a left calf strain in game 1.
 In Parks' absence, Roger Pogoy waxed hot for TNT, scoring 38 points.

-The game started off slow for both teams, with Ginebra taking a 4 point lead, 21–17, heading to the second quarter.
-Pringle provided most of the offense for Ginebra, scoring 12 points in that quarter alone.
-In the second quarter, Pogoy started to hit his shots while Ginebra continued to struggle from the field.
+The game started off slow for both teams, with Barangay Ginebra taking a 4 point lead, 21–17, heading to the second quarter.
+Pringle provided most of the offense for Barangay Ginebra, scoring 12 points in that quarter alone.
+In the second quarter, Pogoy started to hit his shots while Barangay Ginebra continued to struggle from the field.
 The two teams headed to halftime with TNT holding a 4 point lead.
 TNT began to pull away in the third quarter, starting with a 14–3 run to erect their biggest lead of the game at 15.
 Pogoy did most of the damage as he scored 15 points in the quarter alone.
-However, Ginebra managed to claw their way back using a lineup that featured only one starter in Pringle.
+However, Barangay Ginebra managed to claw their way back using a lineup that featured only one starter in Pringle.
 Pringle and Mariano combined for 24 points in the third to cut TNT's lead to 2 heading into the final quarter.

 In the fourth quarter, both teams remained close, with TNT holding the lead for most of the quarter.
 With 4 minutes left, Pogoy hit a three pointer that gave TNT a 7 point lead.
-Ginebra answered with a 7–0 run that tied the game with 2 minutes left.
+Barangay Ginebra answered with a 7–0 run that tied the game with 2 minutes left.
 After the two teams traded misses, with 53 seconds to go, Jayson Castro was fouled while he was going for the offensive rebound.
 Castro split his free throws to give TNT a 1 point lead.
-On the ensuing possession, Pringle found Scottie Thompson for a wide open three that went in, giving Ginebra a 2 point lead with 30 seconds to go.
+On the ensuing possession, Pringle found Scottie Thompson for a wide open three that went in, giving Barangay Ginebra a 2 point lead with 30 seconds to go.
 The three was Thompson's only points and field goal in the game.
 With a chance to tie or take the lead, Castro missed a three pointer but LA Tenorio split his free throws, still making it a one-possession game.
 With a chance to send the game to overtime, Pogoy missed his three pointer as Tenorio sealed the game at the foul line.